iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.2.00.005_01/report.md

 > Very easy to use.
 The physicians are helpful & pleasant.
 It is a great option when you want to be seen right away from convenience of your home.<br> :date: __2020-12-30 15:47:58__

 > Excellent<br> :date: __2020-12-29 17:19:08__

-> I have used these physicians twice now and they are very professional and helpful.
-They were able to figure out the problem and send in prescriptions to my pharmacy.
-I will use them more often for me and my family.<br> :date: __2020-12-29 16:37:34__

-> Easy to use.
-Doctor was really nice.<br> :date: __2020-12-27 06:39:01__